20th Battalion, London Regiment (Blackheath and Woolwich): Return to the Western Front

 Battle of the Sambre (4–6 November 1918).
 After a short period of rest and training, 185 Bde went into the line as reserve for the division's attack on Frasnoy on 4 November.
 The 2/20th attacked at 06.00 on the following morning to complete the capture of the objective, and then advanced beyond it to dig in on a support line, despite the rain and mud.
 The following morning they attacked again at 06.00, being firmly established on all their objectives by 10.00.
 This day, 6 November, was the last that the battalion spent in the line.
 It advanced towards the fortress town of Maubeuge and entered the outskirts, but when the Armistice with Germany came into force on 11 November, the division had lost touch with the retreating Germans.

 Occupation of the Rhineland (1918–19).
 62nd Division was among those selected for the British Army of Occupation, and set out from Maubeuge on 16 November, led by the 2/20th Bn, marching through liberated Belgian villages until they crossed the frontier at Sinzenich, near Cologne on 24 December.
 The battalion was billeted at Sinzenich through the winter as part of the Army of Occupation.
 In March 1919 it moved to Düren to staff a demobilisation centre in the German barracks there.
 A party of 11 officers and 250 men volunteered to serve in the British Army of the Rhine and were sent to join the 10th Bn QORWK.
 The remainder of the battalion was progressively demobilised until the final cadre returned home to a civic reception at Lewisham on 13 June 1919.
 The battalion was formally disbanded on 19 August 1919 at Blackdown Camp.

 The 2/20th Bn's total casualties during two years four and half months of active service were 18 officers and 331 other ranks killed or died, and 31 officers and 982 other ranks wounded.

 Commanding Officers

-The following officers commanded 2/20th Londons during World War I:
+The following officers commanded 2/20th Londons during the First World War: